Ijadele/FAQ-project/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This helped me in knowing how to use font face to display my fonts.
+- [W3Schools](https://www.w3schools.com) - This helped me in knowing how to use font face to display my fonts.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://chatgpt.com) - This is an amazing app which helped me finally understand toggling.
+- [ChatGpt](https://chatgpt.com) - This is an amazing app which helped me finally understand toggling.
 I'd recommend it to anyone still learning this concept.

 ## Author